JohnyForElectric/ID.4/OTAs and changes.md

 ### 3.2.13 (October 2024) - also known as OUJ9

+Our take - progress and actual update process not great (more on [VWIDTalk](https://www.vwidtalk.com/posts/296230/)), changes in the actual payload likely aligned with the official "OTA improvements" messaging as all ICAS systems were updated.
+No changes to custom adaptations in 19 CAN Gateway (J533) surprisingly.
+The hypothesis is that there were no code changes for the actual Gateway section of the module.

 ##### Software versions

 | Address | Module | Sofware version before | Sofware version after